 Maritime transport: Traffic and safety rules

-EU directives and regulations have, over the past few years, greatly improved safety standards in sea transport.
-The improvements were brought about in particular by the three legislative packages adopted in the wake of the Erika and Prestige disasters.
+EU directives and regulations have, over the years, greatly improved safety standards in sea transport.
+The majority of these improvements were brought about by the three legislative packages adopted in the wake of the Erika and Prestige oil tanker disasters.

 Legal basis and objectives